2029 NGTL Greater Edmonton Area Service Offering

 2. The following conditions will govern how prospective customers may request service.
 Failure to meet these conditions will result in all the prospective customer’s GSO Request Forms being rejected:

 1. Prospective FT-D2, FT-D3 and OS-EXT customers must submit only one GSO Request Form per eligible location.
-While prospective FT-D2, FT-D3 and OS-EXT customers may submit more than one GSO Request Form if more than one eligible location is desired, the total of all requests from a prospective customer, including requests from Affiliates[1], shall not exceed the Expansion Service being offered.
+While prospective FT-D2, FT-D3 and OS-EXT customers may submit more than one GSO Request Form if more than one eligible location is desired, the total of all requests from a prospective customer, including requests from Affiliates1, shall not exceed the total Remaining Expansion Service being offered.

 1. All GSO Request Forms submitted are irrevocable and binding.